 The Friends of the Clark County Public Library is a separate, non-profit organization with a constitution and by-laws, whose purpose is to promote the interest and welfare of the Library as a cultural, educational, and recreational asset for all of the citizens of Clark County.
 The Friends help the library in ways, and on projects that are not covered by the library budget or by staff assignments.
-They work closely with Library Director, Sally Rizer, and the library staff to provide fundraising and advocacy support.
+They work closely with Library Director, Bill Martino, and the library staff to provide fundraising and advocacy support.

 What can I do as a Friend of the Library?